How to design API services and integrations for reliable, scalable architecture in IT projects

 REST and RPC

-The most familiar APIs are REST-style: CRUD operations (create, read, update, delete) are performed at addresses corresponding to entities (/orders, /orders/123).
-The pros are simplicity, broad library support and the ability to cache GET requests.
-The cons are the need to make several requests for deep structures.
-RPC (Remote Procedure Call) is action-oriented: a CalculateDelivery or SendNotification method.
-This style is convenient when you need to perform an operation rather than retrieve data.
+The most familiar APIs are REST style: CRUD operations (create, read, update, delete) are performed at addresses that match the entities (/orders, /orders/123).
+Advantages: simplicity, broad library support, and the ability to cache GET requests.
+Disadvantages: several requests may be needed for deep structures.
+RPC (Remote Procedure Call) is action-oriented: a method like CalculateDelivery or SendNotification.
+This style is useful when the goal is not to retrieve data but to perform an operation.

-The downsides are less flexibility and harder caching.
+Disadvantages include less flexibility and more difficult caching.

 GraphQL

-GraphQL lets the client describe exactly which fields it needs.
-The server returns precisely the requested set, which reduces traffic volume and the number of requests.
-It is well suited to mobile apps and client interfaces with varying data depth.
-Cons — the need to carefully manage query depth, protection and access policy.
+GraphQL lets the client specify which fields it needs.
+The server returns exactly the requested set, reducing traffic and the number of requests.
+It is well suited for mobile apps and client interfaces with different data depths.
+Drawbacks include the need to carefully manage query depth, security, and access policies.

 Event-driven exchange

-Some processes don't require an instant response.
-For example, after an order is placed you don't have to wait for it to complete the whole journey — showing the number is enough.
-The rest runs asynchronously: the service creates an "order created" event that is sent to the message bus, and subscribers (warehouse, delivery, billing) react whenever it suits them.
-This model improves scalability and reduces coupling, but it requires well-thought-out idempotency, monitoring and dead-letter queues for failed messages.
+Some processes do not require an immediate response.
+For example, after placing an order, you do not need to wait for it to go through the entire flow - showing the number is enough.
+The rest is done asynchronously: the service creates an 'order created' event, sends it to the message bus, and subscribers (warehouse, delivery, billing) react when convenient.
+This model improves scalability and reduces coupling, but it requires careful idempotency, monitoring, and dead-letter queues for failed messages.

 Hybrid solutions

-In practice, a combination is used: user actions are handled synchronously (REST/RPC), while heavy processes run asynchronously.
-For example, when applying for a loan, the API returns a preliminary decision while the full check runs in a background queue.
+In practice, a combination is used: user actions are handled synchronously (REST/RPC), while heavy processes are handled asynchronously.
+For example, when applying for a loan, the API returns a preliminary decision, and the full check runs in a background queue.
 The result is sent as an event and displayed on the portal.

 API gateway

-A Gateway acts as a single entry point: it routes requests to internal services, validates tokens, rate-limits and logs.
+The Gateway acts as a single entry point: it routes requests to internal services, validates tokens, rate-limits, and logs.
 It is a shield between external clients and internal microservices.
-Pros — centralized security configuration, the ability to enable caching and convert protocols.
-Cons — a potential point of failure (fault tolerance is required).
+Advantages include centralized security configuration, the ability to enable caching, and protocol conversion.
+Disadvantages include a potential single point of failure, so high availability is required.

 Anti-corruption layer and facades